Skip to main content

 Great British Bake-Off Illustrator

-Receive Public Lending Right royalties from Overseas
+Receive overseas Public Lending Right (PLR) royalties

 Owen Richards standing holding a camera in front of waves breaking on a rocky beach